Lincicome, Tan share Women’s PGA lead at windy Aronimink

 “I never tried to swing hard with the driver off the tee today,” she said.
 “I was just literally, `Get it in the fairway and then worry about the next shot.′ And then on the green, aiming in very specific spots.”

 Lincicome said her husband, professional long-driver Dewald Gouws, showed Emery all of her mom’s big hits on TV.
-Lincicome might even keep playing long enough for her daughter to grow old enough to come watch her play.
+Lincicome might even keep playing long enough for her daughter to grow old enough to remember watching her play.

-“I’s too hard to walk away from,” she said.
+“It’s too hard to walk away from,” she said.
 “When she starts school obviously that will be a little bit more challenging to figure out what we do.
 But it’s cool just to have her out here and to watch what I do and I think my husband was actually watching TV when I was making some birdies and was showing her.
 That’s pretty cool.”

 Danielle Kang, Lydia Ko, Gabby Lopez, Carlota Ciganda, Linnea Strom and Cydney Clanton were a stroke back.
 Lopez and Ciganda tested positive this year for COVID-19, but have rebounded and were in great shape headed into the second day at arduous Aronimink.